RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2023-06-21-F1_follow_line_ddpg.md

 - gamma: 0.9
 - tau: 0.005
-- std_dev: 0.2 (note that we had to change how it was applied, since it was summed and we wanted to explore in the same way for v and w independently of the actions range, therefore we decided to multiply this factor)
+- std_dev: 0.2 (note that we had to change how it was applied, since it was summed and we wanted to explore in the same way for v and w independently of the actions range, therefore we decided to multiply this factor by the actor network outputs)
 - replay_memory_size: 50_000
 - memory_fraction: 0.20
-- critic_lr: 0.003
+- critic_lr: 0.002
 - actor_lr: 0.0015
 - buffer_capacity: 100_000
 - batch_size: 64